biemond/biemond-orawls-vagrant-solaris-soa/puppet/modules/orawls/README.markdown

 - domain 'osb_soa_bpm' -> OSB + SOA Suite + BAM + BPM + JRF + EM + OWSM
 - domain 'soa'         -> SOA Suite + BAM + JRF + EM + OWSM
 - domain 'soa_bpm'     -> SOA Suite + BAM + BPM + JRF + EM + OWSM

+orawls::utils::wlstbulk is for now disabled so you can also use this in puppet Enterprise 3.0
+requirements
+- needs puppet version > 3.2 ( make use of iteration and lambda expressions )
+- need to set --parser future ( puppet agent )
+- to use this you need uncomment this orawls::utils::wlstbulk define and enable future parser

 Override the default Oracle operating system user